MDS EDUCATIONAL MISSION

 MDS is committed to assisting physicians and healthcare professionals in countries where Movement Disorders specialists are under-represented.
 In accordance with its mission, MDS supports Movement Disorder-focused educational opportunities in regions of the world that may not have adequate available resources.
 By supporting the educational needs of physicians and healthcare professionals in these countries, MDS hopes to enhance the quality of treatment and care provided to the Movement Disorder patients.

-The Parkinson and Movement Disorders (PMD) Course is an overview of movement disorders and a clinical approach to the evaluation and management of common movement disorders.
+The Parkinson and Movement Disorders (PMD) Curriculum is an overview of movement disorders and a clinical approach to the evaluation and management of common movement disorders.
 This curriculum is specially developed for trainees, internists, general neurologists and other clinicians interested in acquiring basic understanding of movement disorders.

 (At right: PMD Course participants gather in Dublin, Ireland, in June 2012)